fncbook/fnc/chapter7/dimreduce.md

 `````
 ::::

-Not all data sets can be reduced effectively to a small number of dimensions, but as {numref}`Demo {number} <demo-dimreduce-voting>` illustrates, in some cases reduction reveals information that corresponds to real-world understanding.
+Not all data sets can be reduced effectively to a small number of dimensions, but as @demo-dimreduce-voting illustrates, in some cases reduction reveals information that corresponds to real-world understanding.

 ## Exercises